 Following this post I received a couple of emails from some teachers inquiring about how to use the last option which is Hangout on Air.
 So I went ahead and created this visual step by step guide to help you create a screencast via Hangout on Air.
 This method works in all devices including Chromebook.
 1- First, make sure you are logged in your Google account then head over to YouTube home page and click on the "upload" button.
 2- Next, click on "broadcast" in Google+ Hangout On Air 3- Type in a name for your Hangout and then click on "share".
 4- To start broadcasting and recording your Hangout click on "start".
 5- Hover your mouse over the left side of the window until the task bar pops up then click on "Screenshare" 6- Choose the screen you want to share.

+In some exciting news, Apple has announced that iOS 11 (out later this year) will include screen recording capabilities and new screenshot features.
+Presentation Software that Inspires.
 Create and Explore Educational Content Online.
 Create and share visual ideas online.
 Write About This.
 Mobile Test Taking, iPhone Testing App, Interactive Exam Grading App, Wireless Interactive Scanning Examination, The Wise App.
 GradeNinja - Gradebook - Multiple Choice Scanner App.
 App Kickstart Guides from Google Play for Education.

 Kickstart Guides are designed to build your Android app-titude for specific apps in Google Play for Education, by getting you up and running in as little as 15 minutes with videos, best practices, and much more.